 - Loss of employment: An individual’s employer may not be willing to hire someone who has filed for bankruptcy.

 - Stress: Bankruptcy can be a stressful experience and affect an individual’s emotional health.

 Let Us Help You

 Declaring bankruptcy is a difficult decision that requires careful consideration.
 It can provide much-needed financial relief but also has several potential consequences.
 Individuals and businesses should understand all the potential risks and benefits before filing for bankruptcy.

 Seeking advice from a financial professional or legal counsel is recommended to ensure appropriate steps are taken when filing for bankruptcy.

-If you don’t feel comfortable filing for bankruptcy on your own, WantAFreshStart can help.
+If you don’t feel comfortable filing for bankruptcy on your own, EZ Legal Fees by WantAFreshStart can help.
 Our team of legal attorneys and financial professionals will guide you through the process and provide advice throughout.
 Contact us today to learn more about how we can help you get a fresh start.